spitschan/ShapeToolbox/doc/source/gs-modulation.rst

 .. image:: ../images/modsphere001profile.png

-The envelope (or "modulator") parameters are given as the second input argument to :ref:`ref-objmakesphere`.
+The envelope (or "modulator") parameters are given as the second input argument to :ref:`ref-objmakesine`.
 The format of the parameter vector is the same as that for the carrier components.
 The example below has a single carrier component and a single envelope, or modulator, with the same parameters the illustration above uses::